OUIsolutions/Tag23/readme.md

 If you need to add a function to main loop, these it's extremely easy, you just need to call the **tag23_main_loop** function, to add an function to run on the main loop
+<h1>NOTE THAT THE MAIN LOOP ITS EXECUTED IT TICK OF OPERATION, THE DEFAULT TICK ITS 40 milliseconds
+(25 FRAMES PER SECOND)</h1>